kitttn/temptest/Buildbot.md

 #####Brief tour of the Buildbot web interface

 The home page is basically a jump page with links to several sub-pages.
-Perhaps the most useful of these is the waterfall display.
+Perhaps the most useful of these is the waterfall.

-######Waterfall display
+######Waterfall

 Here's a picture of the waterfall display.
 Click the image for a larger version.